Demystifying Dependency Bugs in Deep Learning Stack: Empirical Study Methodology

 \subsection{Data Collection}

-We collected DBs from a well-known Q\&A site StackOverflow~to~obtain a comprehensive understanding of DBs.
-We selected StackOverflow because i) it is a popular site, and contains a wide range~of~questions raised by world-wide developers in real-life development~activities; and ii) it has a high potential to contain questions about~the dependencies in the entire DL stack due to its diversity.
-Our~DB~collection process consists of the following three steps.
+\todob{To obtain a comprehensive understanding of DBs, we collect relevant posts on StackOverflow and relevant issues on GitHub.
+We selected StackOverflow and GitHub because i) they are popular sites containing a wide range~of~problems raised by world-wide developers in real-life development~activities; and ii) they have a high potential to contain problems about~the dependencies in the entire DL stack due to their diversity.}